TeleAI-mcp/pro-news-aggregator-g7z4/README.md

-# pro-news-aggregator-g7z4
+# Pro News Aggregator G7Z4

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.